cwCode-World-11/cwSnapgram/README.md

 ## NOTE: i am using supabase

-Replace the placeholder values with your actual Appwrite credentials.
-You can obtain these credentials by signing up on the [Appwrite website](https://appwrite.io/).
+Replace the placeholder values with your actual Supabase credentials.
+You can obtain these credentials by signing up on the [supabase website](https://supabase.com/).

 **Running the Project**